1b7/latex-assignment-template/README.md

    ```bash
    $ latexmk template.tex
    ```
-4. Or you can use [TeXShop][texshop] or a similar native client to typeset the LaTeX file.
+4. Or you can use texshop or a similar native client to typeset the LaTeX file.